 A 2-year randomized, controlled trial with a 2-year follow-up to investigate if exercise and vitamin D supplementation could improve the performance of the neuromuscular system (muscle strength and balance) among the elderly and reduce falls and fall-related injuries.

 Falls are the leading cause of unintentional injuries and fractures in older adults.
-Although less than one in ten falls results in a fracture, about 20 % of falls lead to injury needing medical attention.
-Therefore, falls prevention is widely considered the most essential element in injury and fracture prevention programs in elderly populations.
-While vitamin D supplementation and exercise are recommended for prevention of falls for older people, results regarding these two factors are contradictory.
+Although less than one in ten falls results in a fracture, about 20% of falls lead to injury needing medical attention.
+Therefore, fall prevention is widely considered the most essential element in injury and fracture prevention programs in old populations.
+While vitamin D supplementation and exercise are recommended for the prevention of falls for older people, results regarding these two factors are contradictory.

-In this 2-year double-blind placebo-controlled vitamin D and open exercise intervention trial with four arms we investigated the separate and combined effects of multimodal exercise training and vitamin D supplementation in reducing falls and injurious falls, and in improving bone density and physical functioning among 70–80-year old home-dwelling women at risk for falling.
-After the intervention there was a 2-year follow-up period.
+In this 2-year double-blind placebo-controlled vitamin D and open exercise intervention trial with four arms, we investigated the separate and combined effects of multimodal exercise training and vitamin D supplementation on reducing falls and injurious falls, and on improving bone density and physical functioning among 70–80-year old home-dwelling women at risk for falling.
+After the intervention, a 2-year follow-up was performed.

-409 participants were randomly assigned to one of four groups:
+409 participants were randomly assigned to one of the four groups:

 - vitamin D 800 IU/d and exercise (D+Ex+)

 - placebo and exercise (D-Ex+)

 - vitamin D 800 IU/d without exercise (D+Ex-)

 The exercisers participated in supervised training two times a week during the first year and once a week during the second year.
 In addition to the supervised training sessions, the participants did daily exercises at home.